• Home

 Of the future Lions, Iain Henderson and Jack Conan started at lock and number eight respectively, with Tadhg Beirne among the substitutes.
 Daniel Qualter, a Connacht man who retired in 2020, started ahead of Beirne.
 Furlong did not feature, and was likely injured.

-The next match was a hard earned 13-12 victory over France, followed by straightforward victories over Italy and Scotland in rounds three and four.
-It set up an away trip to England and a chance at a Grand Slam.
+The next match was a hard earned 13-12 victory over France, followed by straightforward victories over Italy and Scotland in rounds three and four, setting up an away trip to England and a chance at a Grand Slam.

 Advertisement